 With the impending inauguration of a new president, many of us feel great relief.
 Wonderful.
 But let us learn a lesson from electing President Barack Obama, who I supported.
 I feel many of us progressives relaxed and let down our guard during Obama’s eight years.
 Obama himself encouraged progressives to be more active during his administration, and we should have listened to him.
 Now we know.
 This time, let us be on guard, prepared, engaged, and always active.

 I think back about my childhood growing up in the south side of Chicago.
 White Supremacist racism was rampant in that area, not far from the Nazi headquarters.
-At the age of nine, I was only a few miles away from where Martin Luther King was struck by a rock or brick on 5 August 1966.
+At the age of ten, I was only a few miles away from where Martin Luther King was struck by a rock or brick on 5 August 1966.

 I later got out of Chicago, went to college and became a community organizer activist for people with mental or physical disabilities.
 In 1983, I moved to Eugene, Oregon.